Residents invited to participate in Shared Micromobility Survey

 You also cannot ride e-scooters on shared paths in parks unless there are signs saying it’s allowed.
 Check the website to see which paths allow e-scooters.

-How to be a safe and respectful rider:
+- How can I be a safe and respectful rider?

 You can find more information about e-scooter rules on the website here.

 You must park your Bird e-scooter or e-bike in a designated parking zone.
 You can find these zones on the map in the Bird app.
-Parking zones may be marked with white tape or rubber mats, painted “bump out” spaces on the streets, bike corrals with green flexible bollards or in some cases, on grass.
+Parking zones may be marked with white tape or rubber mats, painted “bump out” spaces on the streets, bike corrals with green flexible bollards or in some cases, on grass or areas near sidewalks where things like benches are located.

 Do not: